Jalen Hurts Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 - Last week against the Saints, Hurts went 13-for-24 (54.2 percent) for 147 yards.

-- Hurts tacked on 18 carries for 69 yards while scoring three touchdowns in the running game.
+- He tacked on 18 carries for 69 yards while scoring three rushing touchdowns.

-- Hurts has put up 487 passing yards (162.3 ypg) on 40-of-64 with three touchdowns against one interception over his last three games.

 Hurts' Philadelphia Teammates